Kibble-Zurek quench in 2D transverse-field Ising model#

 # Initial state.
 TDVP is unstable starting in a product state

-# There may be many strategies to mitigate it.
+# There are many strategies to mitigate it.

-# Here, it is sufficient to start with a product state obtained
+# Here, a simple strategy to start with a product state obtained

-# via DMRG with artificially enlarged bond dimension.
+# via DMRG with artificially enlarged bond dimension is sufficient.

 mps.dmrg_(psi, H(0), method='1site', max_sweeps=8, Schmidt_tol=1e-8)